- 54% of respondents plan to prioritize investment in existing business

 As the world enters a new phase in the global COVID-19 pandemic, the majority of CEOs are ready to accelerate plans for investment and mergers and acquisitions (M&A) in their pursuit for growth.
 These findings come from the inaugural EY 2022 CEO Outlook Survey, which recorded the views of more than 2,000 CEOs across the globe on their prospects, challenges and opportunities.

-More than half of respondents (54%) will prioritize investment in existing businesses, digital transformation and sustainability, according to the survey.
-In addition, more than three-quarters (79%) of respondents have adjusted, or are planning to adjust, their supply chain to help reduce costs and minimize risks to prepare for future disruption.
+More than half of respondents (54%) will prioritise investment in existing businesses, digital transformation and sustainability, according to the survey.
+In addition, more than three-quarters (79%) of respondents have adjusted, or are planning to adjust, their supply chain to help reduce costs and minimise risks to prepare for future disruption.

 Following a record year that saw US$5t worth of M&A, transactions will remain a critical tool for CEOs in 2022 complementing other areas of investment.
 Nearly two-thirds (59%) of respondents expect their companies to pursue acquisitions in the next 12 months - up from 48% at the start of 2021.

 EY’s CI Strategy and Transactions Associate Partner, Stuart Gardner, explains: “Much of this survey points to a sustained high level of M&A activity globally.
 This will resonate with finance professionals working in the Channel Islands, as the islands continue to be an intermediator of capital.”

 What’s the outlook for M&A in 2022?

 In the next 12 months, CEOs will be prioritising deals that will improve operational capabilities (26%), and their environmental, social and governance (ESG) positioning and sustainability footprint (20%), according to the survey.